 Suggestions on how to list qualifications and deciding what to include.

 What to do if you don’t have many qualifications.

 Discusses what you could include here to maximise your opportunities.

 Contains guidance on how to structure your cover letter.

 Shows you how to tailor a cover letter to a specific job role.

 Reminds you of some techniques to use to check your work carefully.

-These are some examples for generic job roles you can download and adapt to meet your own requirements.
+These are some examples for different job roles you can download and adapt to meet your own requirements.

-Lyn has worked in education for over eleven years and holds qualifications in teaching, business management, mental health and equality and diversity.
+Lyn has worked in education for over fourteen years and holds qualifications in teaching, business management, mental health and equality and diversity.